MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 ### SAF-T Cash register audit file
 You can export the POS transaction journal in the predefined SAF-T (Standard Audit File - Tax) Cash register format.
 This audit file can be exported for the following scenarios:
-- per company
+- Per company
-- one store
+- Per store
-- all stores
+- All stores
-- one terminal
+- Per terminal
-- all terminals
+- All terminals

-The SAF-T cash register format must be implemented at HQ using Electronic reporting.
+The SAF-T cash register format must be implemented at Retail HQ using Electronic reporting.
 The format configuration is available to download from Lifecycle Services.
 For more information, see [Import electronic reporting configurations](../../dev-itpro/analytics/electronic-reporting-import-ger-configurations.md).

 ## Setting up Retail for Norway